DCBIA-OrthoLab/SlicerDentalModelSeg/readme.md

-# Automated 3D Jaw Scan Segmentation and Labeling
+# Automated 3D Dental Model Segmentation and Labeling

 DentalModelSeg is an extension for 3D Slicer, a free, open-source software for medical, biomedical and related imaging research.
-This extension aims to provide a Graphical User Interface for a deep-learning teeth segmentation tool that we developed at the University of North Carolina in Chapel Hill.
-This tool takes 3D IOS scans of jaws and automatically labels the teeth.
+This extension aims to provide a Graphical User Interface for a deep-learning teeth segmentation tool that we developed at the University of North Carolina in Chapel Hill in collaboration with the University of Michigan in Ann Arbor.
+This tool takes 3D Intar Oral Surface (IOS) scans of teeth and automatically labels them.
 The dental crowns can be labeled according to the [Universal Number System](https://en.wikipedia.org/wiki/Universal_Numbering_System), or the [FDI World Dental Federation notation](https://en.wikipedia.org/wiki/FDI_World_Dental_Federation_notation).

 ![Screenshot of the Module](examples/screenshot_module.png?raw=true)